Our Community Fund

 When will the People's Choice vote take place?

 All successful recipients will have their project profiled here on our website for the community to vote for their favourite.
-Voting will open for two weeks towards the end of May so watch this space to have your say!
+Voting will open for two weeks so watch this space to have your say!

 If you're lucky enough to be selected as the people's choice recipient, we'll arrange a separate contract with you that will let you do even more for your community.

 When will I receive the funds?